WaiveCar/Waivecar/src/views/site/faqcsula.md

 We charge a temporary $20 hold on your card when you book a car that is immediately refunded just to make sure there are funds in case you go over the 2 free hours!

 ### How old do I need to be to drive WaiveCar?
-You need to be 18+ to use WaiveCar CSULA and 21+ to user WaiveCar Electric (on LA's West side).
+You need to be 18+ to use WaiveCar CalStateLA and 21+ to user WaiveCar Electric (on LA's West side).

 ### Can I use my iPad/tablet to use WaiveCar?
 No. Unfortunately we require a mobile phone so that a phone number can be attached to the account as well as GPS services.